-3 Shortlisted Candidates
+3. Shortlisted Candidates

 The Nominating and Corporate Governance Committee maintains a diverse list of potential director candidates according to desired skills, experiences and backgrounds.
 The list is reviewed at each Nominating and Corporate Governance Committee meeting and updated as appropriate.
-Each candidate is evaluated to ensure that existing and planned future commitments would not materially interfere with expected responsibilities to the Company.
+Each candidate is evaluated to ensure that existing and planned future commitments would not materially interfere with expected board responsibilities.

-4 Recommendation, Nomination and Election
+4. Recommendation, Nomination and Election